carloscorreia94/iRave-Festival-Watch/README.md

 Project structure consists in a server-side approach, using SQL database for persistent data manipulation.

-Is incompleted and was discontinued because the Course Rules only alowed me to use HTML+JS.
+Is incomplete and was discontinued because the Course Rules only alowed me to use HTML+JS.

-**HTML5-JS Version**
+**HTML5-JS Version (FINAL)**

 Up at 02/05/15